-When a chlorine atom is connected instead of OH bond in carboxylic acid it's called carboxylic acid chloride.
-In this tutorial we talk about preparing, reactions and physical properties of carboxylic acid chloride compounds.
+When a chlorine atom is connected instead of -OH bond in carboxylic acid it's called carboxylic acid chloride.
+In this tutorial we study about preparing, reactions and physical properties of carboxylic acid chloride compounds.

 Different names are used to name this organc compound type. -COCl group is connected to a carbon atom as the active group of the acyl chloride.

 Acid chlorides (Acyl Chlorides) can be aliphatic or aromatic compounds.